tnordquist/my-fun-run-client/docs/index.md

     > I run regularly along my same route and would like something new and exciting without having
                   >to go far from home.

-## Functionality

-* Tracks distance traveled, time, and pace

-* App stores above mentioned stats for each activity so user can track progress from run to run, daily, weekly, or monthly.

-* Developer will provide start, stop, and pause options

-* Developer will create race mode options, user can choose race type/theme

-* Developer will create pre-programmed alerts.
-As user approaches markers along the desired course, push notifications would send user alerts for motivation.
-Markers would be identified by distance traveled.

 ## Devices and external services